AztecProtocol/engineering-designs/in-progress/8757-fees/design.md

 Some costs are independent of the computation or data of the transaction itself, specifically numbers 2, 5, and 6; regardless, they must be covered by the transaction.

+## Mechanism Overview

+We can reasonably assume the following:
+- The L1 gas cost of publishing a block is constant
+- The L1 gas cost of verifying an epoch is constant
+- We can compute a constant number of blobs per block needed to hit our target TPS

+This means that we can determine the L1 costs of an L2 block in wei at a particular point in time.

+Adopting a mana limit per L2 block, we can divide the L1 cost by this mana limit to establish the wei per mana for L1 costs of an L2 block, independent of the block's contents.

+We then allow an oracle to inform the wei per mana for proving a unit of mana.

+We add these two "wei per mana" values together, and multiply by an EIP-1559 style congestion multiplier based on the excess mana in the current block to get the base fee in wei per mana.

+We then allow an oracle to inform the fee asset per wei.

+We then multiply the base fee in wei per mana by the fee asset per wei to get the "true" L2 base fee in fee asset per mana (hereafter just `base_fee_asset_per_mana`).

+### User Flow

+When a user submits a transaction, they first compute the `base_fee_asset_per_mana` by looking at the previous block header and the L1 rollup contract.

+They then specify a max fee asset per mana (and max priority fee) they are willing to pay.

+The transaction should be included if the specified max fee asset per mana is greater than the L2 base fee, barring caveats such as sufficient balance, etc.

+### Why is `BLOBS_PER_BLOCK` a constant?

+It makes computation easier.
+Otherwise block builder would need to know the number of blobs consumed by the transaction while it is building.

+Further, if we are targeting 10 TPS, and each transaction consumes about 1KB, and each blob is ~131KB, then we can fit 131 transactions in a blob.
+Then if we are publishing L2 blocks every 36 seconds, we can fit 131 * NUM_BLOBS transactions per 36 seconds.
+So we can choose BLOBS_PER_BLOCK to be `3`, which then gives us ~10 TPS.

+This means that it should always be the case that a proposer has its data costs covered when building at up to 10 TPS.

+### L1 Congestion

+If L1 gas spikes during an epoch, this will be reflected in the `wei_per_l1_gas` and `wei_per_l1_blob_gas` oracles and make their way into the cost.

+However, these oracles lag the current L1 base fees.
+Furthermore, the base fee computed at the time of a block being proposed may differ from the base fee at the time of the epoch being verified.

+Thus, it is possible for L1 gas prices to spike to a point where it is not profitable for a prover to submit their proof to L1.
+There are two retorts:
+1. The prover should bake in a risk premium to compensate them for this risk; it is similar to the risk that the price of fee asset relative to any other asset shifts against them.
+2. The prover can wait until the end of the epoch waiting for a less congested window to submit their proof to L1.

+### Not charging for DA separately

+By effectively charging each proposed block as though it uses BLOBS_PER_BLOCK blobs, we can simplify by not charging separately for DA, and instead add the use of the blobs directly to the block cost.

+Regardless, the AVM supports DA gas metering per opcode, so it would not be difficult to add in the future if we change our mind.

+Further, it is assumed that in the immediate term the proving cost will dominate the cost of the transaction, so this simplification makes implementation easier, and UX better.

 ## Protocol Defined Constants

 - `OVERHEAD_MANA_PER_TX` - the overhead cost in mana for a transaction (e.g. 21_000)